 The bond resolution within Residential Housing Finance, along with the Homeownership Finance bond resolution, were the principal sources of financing for bond-financed homeownership programs (see Homeownership Finance below).
 Bonds were issued for the purpose of funding purchases of single family first mortgage loans, mortgage-backed securities backed by single family first mortgage loans, some related down payment and closing cost housing assistance loans, and subordinated home improvement loans.
-The majority of the single family first mortgage loans financed by these bond issues are insured by private mortgage insurers or the Federal Housing Administration (FHA) or guaranteed by the U.S. Department of
+The majority of the single family first mortgage loans financed by these bond issues are insured by private mortgage insurers or the Federal Housing Administration (FHA) or guaranteed by the U.S.

-Nature of Business and Fund Structure (continued) Veterans Affairs (VA) or the U.S. Department of Agriculture Rural Development (RD).
+Note 1 - Nature of Business and Fund Structure (continued)

+Department of Veterans Affairs (VA) or the U.S. Department of Agriculture Rural Development (RD).
 Assets financed by the bonds issued and outstanding under the Residential Housing Finance bond resolution are pledged to the repayment of Residential Housing Finance bonds.

-The Alternative Loan Fund has been established in Residential Housing Finance and residing therein are two sub funds: Housing Investment Fund (Pool 2) and Housing Affordability Fund (Pool 3).
+The Alternative Loan Fund has been established in Residential Housing Finance and residing therein are two sub funds; Pool 2 and Pool 3.
 Funds deposited therein would otherwise be available to be transferred to General Reserve.
 The Alternative Loan Fund is not pledged to the payment of the Residential Housing Finance bonds or any other debt obligation of the Agency but, to the extent that funds are available therein, is available to honor the general obligation pledge of the Agency.

-Assets of the Housing Investment Fund (Pool 2) consist of investment quality housing loans, as defined by the Agency, and investment grade securities.
-During fiscal year 2021 this fund provided capital for several Agency programs including its home improvement loan program and its multifamily first-mortgage loan program.
+Assets of the Pool 2 consist of investment quality housing loans, as defined by the Agency, and investment grade securities.
+During fiscal year 2022 this fund provided capital for several Agency programs including its home improvement loan program and its multifamily first-mortgage loan program.
 It also provided capital for warehousing purchases of mortgage-backed securities secured by single family first mortgage loans before these securities are permanently financed by issuing bonds, or sold into the to be announced (TBA) market.
 In addition, it provided capital for amortizing second lien homeownership loans made in conjunction with the Agency's single family first mortgage loans.
 The fund may also provide interim financing for construction and rehabilitation of single family housing, and may be used to advance funds to retire Agency high interest-rate debt to provide tax credit bridge loans, for loans to partner organizations to acquire, rehabilitate and sell foreclosed homes, and to develop new affordable housing.

-Assets of the Housing Affordability Fund (Pool 3) consist of investment-grade securities when not utilized for program purposes.
+Assets of the Pool 3 consist of investment-grade securities when not utilized for program purposes.
 Program purposes include, but are not limited to: no-interest loans; loans at interest rates substantially below market, high risk loans, deferred loans, revolving funds, and grants.
-During fiscal year 2021 funds from Pool 3 were used for down payment and closing cost assistance for first-time homebuyers for capital costs and rental assistance for permanent supportive housing, for advances for certain multifamily housing developments in anticipation of permanent funding through state appropriation-backed housing bonds, and to provide deferred, subordinated multifamily loans.
+During fiscal year 2022 funds from Pool 3 were used for down payment and closing cost assistance for first-time homebuyers for capital costs and rental assistance for permanent supportive housing, for advances for certain multifamily housing developments in anticipation of permanent funding through state appropriation-backed housing bonds, and to provide deferred, subordinated multifamily loans.